Joker eye color. The Dark Knight

 Joker in games and cartoons of the 2010s

-He first appeared in a comic called Batman#1 (April 25, 1940) and was created by Jerry Robinson, Bob Kane, and Bill Finger.
-Credit for creating the Joker is a moot point; Kane and Robinson took credit for designing the Joker, acknowledging Finger's writing input.
-Although the Joker was planned as a one-off character and was supposed to die during his first appearance, he was abandoned and became Batman's nemesis in the aftermath.
+He first appeared in a comic called Batman#1 (April 25, 1940) and was created by Jerry Robinson, Bob Kane and Bill Finger.
+Credit for creating the Joker is debatable; Kane and Robinson took credit for creating the Joker's design, acknowledging Finger's writing contributions.
+Although the Joker was intended to be a one-time character and was supposed to die during his first appearance, he was retained and eventually became Batman's nemesis.

-The Joker's facial nerves are paralyzed, giving the appearance of a permanent smile.
-His green hair and nails, ruddy lips, and chalk-white skin are directly due to exposure to the chemicals.
-The Joker's face in the mouth area is "decorated" with large cicatricial scars in the form of a terrible smile.
-The Joker is 198 cm tall and weighs 73 kilograms.
+The Joker's facial nerves are paralyzed, creating the appearance of a permanent smile.
+His green hair and nails, rosy red lips, and chalky white skin are directly due to exposure to chemicals.
+The Joker's face in the mouth area is “decorated” by large scars in the form of a terrible smile.
+Joker is 198 cm tall and weighs 73 kilograms.

 Biography

-The Joker's past remains shrouded in mystery to this day, despite the character's entire seventy-year history.
-DC continues to stick to Alan Moore's theory of the sinister clown's multiple past.
-Perhaps even the Joker himself no longer remembers who he was until the night he put on the Red Hood.
-According to the recognized canonical version, the man who became the Joker (perhaps he was an unsuccessful comedian, and possibly a gangster) fell into acid, frightened by Batman, when he participated in the robbery of a card factory in the Red Hood costume.
-As a result, he went crazy, got white skin, black circles around his eyes and green hair, and a smile froze on his face forever.
+The Joker's past remains shrouded in mystery to this day, despite the character's seventy-year history.
+DC continues to adhere to Alan Moore's theory about the sinister clown's multi-variant past.
+Perhaps even the Joker himself no longer remembers who he was before the night he put on the Red Hood.
+According to the accepted canonical version, the man who became the Joker (perhaps he was an unsuccessful comedian, and perhaps a gangster) fell into acid, frightened by Batman, when he took part in a robbery of a card factory in the Red Hood costume.
+As a result, he went crazy, got white skin, black circles around his eyes and green hair, and a smile was forever frozen on his face.

-Some time after the Hood incident, a warehouse full of smiling corpses was discovered in Gotham.
-And on the TV screens, a strange character in a purple suit appeared, who announced in advance who and when he was going to kill.
-Batman and Commissioner Gordon had to make a lot of efforts to stop the Joker, who cracked down on the owners of the ill-fated plant and intended to poison the Gotham reservoir.
-As a result, the villain ended up in the Arkham psychiatric hospital, whose patients he had released onto the streets of the city shortly before.
+Some time later, after the Hood incident, a warehouse full of smiling corpses was discovered in Gotham.
+And on the TV screens a strange character appeared in a purple suit, who announced in advance who and when he was going to kill.
+Batman and Commissioner Gordon had to make a lot of efforts to stop the Joker, who dealt with the owners of the ill-fated plant and intended to poison the Gotham reservoir.
+As a result, the villain ended up in the Arkham mental hospital, whose patients he had recently released onto the city streets.

-Later, the Joker had a partner, Harley Quinn, dressed in a harlequin costume and madly in love with a maniac.
-Also, according to some versions, he had a pregnant wife, Jenny, who died in an accident, and the Joker sometimes worried because of her.
+Later, the Joker got a partner, Harley Quinn, dressed in a harlequin costume and madly in love with the maniac.
+Also, according to some versions, he had a pregnant wife, Jenny, who died in an accident, and the Joker sometimes worried about her.

-The Joker begins firing a powerful sniper rifle, resulting in the shooting killing Mayor Dickerson and the Superintendent, all in an effort to force the town's residents to stay at home during the Christmas holidays.
-He then becomes the cause of major crime in Gotham before revealing himself by planting bombs all over the city as a "Christmas present" for Batman, causing him to rush to rescue a large number of Christmas shoppers from death.
-The Joker then starts shooting in a number of large locations, where he kills several detectives, only to be shot down by Maggie Sawyer, after which his bomb goes off, but people have already been evacuated from the toy store, ultimately the Joker comes to his senses already in the hospital and laughs at the bloody carnage he did.
+The Joker begins shooting with a high-powered sniper rifle, killing Mayor Dickerson and the Superintendent, all in an effort to force the city's residents to stay home during the Christmas holiday.
+He then causes major crimes in Gotham, before revealing himself that he planted bombs throughout the city as a "Christmas gift" for Batman, causing him to rush to save a large number of Christmas shoppers from death.
+The Joker then begins shooting in a number of large locations, where he kills several detectives, only to be shot by Sawyer's Maggie, after which his bomb explodes, but people have already been evacuated from the toy store, ultimately the Joker comes to his senses already in the hospital and laughs at the bloody the massacre he caused.

-Comic Batman#655, The Joker is shot in the face by a mentally ill police officer, rendering him disabled for some time.
-After undergoing intensive plastic surgery and some physical therapy, the Joker appeared in a comic Batman#663 with a completely new look.
-While he was in intensive care, he developed an even more dangerous form of his Venom, giving it to Harley Quinn to kill his former partners to signal spiritual revival.
-Later, he went on a rampage attempting to kill Harley Quinn, which would climax in his revival, but Batman stopped him, and through these events, the Joker joins the Black Glove.
+In the comic Batman#655, The Joker is shot in the face by a mentally ill police officer, leaving him disabled for a period of time.
+After completing the intensive plastic surgery and some physical therapy, the Joker appeared in a comic book Batman No. 663 with a completely new look.
+While he was in the ICU, he developed an even more dangerous form of his Venom, giving it to Harley Quinn to kill her former partners to signal spiritual rebirth.
+Later, he went berserk, attempting to kill Harley Quinn, which would climax in his revival, but Batman stopped him, and through these events, the Joker joins the Black Glove.

-After the events Flashpoint, Joker story moments could be changed, but the Joker's personality hasn't changed in New 52.
+After the events Flashpoint, Joker story moments may have changed, but the Joker's personality has not changed in New 52.

-Comic Detective Comics #1, it appears as the main suspect in a number of murders in Gotham, he used a black shirt, and at the end of this comic, we see that his face was cut off by the Dollmaker.
+In the comic Detective Comics #1, it appears as main suspect in a number of murders in Gotham, he used a black shirt, and at the end of this comic, we see that his face was cut off by the Puppeteer.

 Capabilities

 Due to his mental state, the Joker is immune to fear as he takes everything as a joke.
-He also has an immunity to poison, as a result of prolonged exposure to chemicals.
-The fear gas the Scarecrow is famous for has no effect on him, and the Visionary was unable to hypnotize him in the comic.
+He also has immunity to poison, as a result of prolonged exposure to chemicals.
+The fear gas that Scarecrow is famous for has no effect on him, and the Visionary was unable to hypnotize him in the comic.
 Birds of Prey#121.
 The Joker and Poison Ivy have been shown to be immune to chemicals each other.
-Also, he has a very high tolerance for pain.
-Comic Birds of Prey#16, The Joker had a cast on his leg, but he moved like he wasn't even there.
-He laughed after he got shot in the comic Batman: Dark Victory.
-He showed no signs of pain after several Batarangs slit his mouth in the comic Batman Confidential.
-It seems that most of the time he just enjoys the pain by provoking others to hit him; thus, to some extent, he can be described as a sadomasochist.
-Several times he has been known to survive explosions and crashes.
-His bones heal quickly, and it's been hinted in a couple of comics that he doesn't age physically.
+He also has a very high pain tolerance.
+In the comic Birds of Prey#16, The Joker had a cast on his leg, but he walked as if it wasn't even there.
+He laughed after getting shot in the comic Batman: Dark Victory.
+He shows no signs of pain after several batarangs cut his mouth in the comic Batman Confidential.
+It seems that in most cases he simply enjoys the pain, provoking others to hit him; thus, to some extent, he can be described as a sadomasachist.
+He was known to survive explosions and accidents on several occasions.
+His bones heal quickly, and it has been hinted in a couple of comics that he does not physically age.

-The Joker is a brilliant inventor and chemist.
-Using a seemingly ludicrous but actually very dangerous arsenal of comedy-themed weapons such as his patented laughing gas, flag gun, explosive fart pads, an acid-squirting flower (which is usually found on his jacket), a hand-held stun gun, sharp as card razor, poison pies and exploding cigars.
+Joker is a brilliant inventor and chemist.
+Using a seemingly ridiculous but actually very dangerous arsenal of comedy-themed weapons, examples include his patented laughing gas, a flag pistol, exploding fart pillows, an acid-spraying flower (which is usually found on his jacket), a hand-held stun gun, sharp as razor cards, poison pies and exploding cigars.
 The Joker is immune to his own poison, as well as other types of similar toxins.
-The Joker is an excellent shooter, he almost never misses.
-His accuracy was also proven when he fired at the ropes of suspended hostages to distract Batman.
-The Joker has occasionally displayed above-average hand-to-hand combat skills, sometimes even taking Batman by surprise with his punch.
+Joker is an excellent shooter; he almost never misses.
+His accuracy was also proven when he shot the ropes of suspended hostages to distract Batman.
+The Joker has sometimes demonstrated above-average hand-to-hand combat skills, sometimes even taking Batman by surprise with his punch.

-The Joker does not possess any direct superhuman powers.
-However, he does display several inhuman abilities.
-Arc of history Arkham Asylum testifies to that he is "supernormal"; this means that he sees the reality of the universe without any personal illusions, and that his personality can change everything to suit the circumstances, which allows him to be great at pretending and passing off lies as truth, as he truly believes what he says.
+The Joker does not possess any direct superhuman abilities.
+However, he does display several superhuman abilities.
+Arc of History Arkham Asylum indicates that that he is "supernormal"; this means that he sees the reality of the universe without any personal illusions, and that his personality can change everything to suit the circumstances, allowing him to be excellent at pretending and passing off lies as truth, since he truly believes what he says.
 Also, the Joker very often manages to cheat his death.
-People have repeatedly assumed that he is dead, but he returned again and again to wreak havoc. superpower is controversial issue in relation to the Joker, but the Joker's insanity, or his state of mind, leaves him immune to the Specter's condemnations, although Batman once explains this by saying that the Joker doesn't actually know what is right and wrong.
+People have repeatedly assumed that he is dead, but he came back again and again to wreak havoc.
+Superpower is controversial issue towards the Joker, but the Joker's insanity, or his mood, leaves him immune to the Specter's judgments, although Batman at one point explains this by saying that the Joker doesn't actually know what is right and wrong.

-The Joker also tends to break the fourth wall and seems to have a sense of heightened awareness that he is a comic book character.
-He is the only character who speaks directly to the reader.
+The Joker also has a tendency to break the fourth wall and seems to have a sense of heightened awareness of being a comic book character.
+He is the only character who directly addresses the reader.
 The Joker also knows that he is the perfect opposite of Batman.
-Comic Legends of the Dark Knight#65-68, The Joker, thinks he killed Batman and it makes no sense for him to be the Joker anymore, he resorts to plastic surgery and tries to lead a normal, healthy life.
-However, upon discovering that Batman is still alive, he reverts to insanity and continues his criminal career.
+In the comic Legends of the Dark Knight#65-68, Joker, thinks he killed Batman and there is no point in being the Joker anymore, he resorts to plastic surgery and tries to lead a normal, sane life.
+However, upon discovering that Batman is still alive, he returns to madness and continues his criminal career.

 In the media

-Hour of Batman and Superman"released in 1968.
-The role of the character was voiced by Larry Storch.
-The Joker appeared as a regular opponent of Batman.
+The Hour of Batman and Superman" released in 1968.
+The character was voiced by Larry Storch.
+The Joker appeared as a regular adversary of Batman.

-The Joker appears in the animated series " super friends"coming out in the period 1973 - 1983.
+The Joker appears in the animated series " Super friends"published between 1973 and 1983.
 The role of the character was voiced by Frank Welker.

-The Joker appears in the animated series " The New Adventures of Batman"released in 1977 - 1999.
+The Joker appears in the animated series " New Batman Adventures"released in 1977 - 1999.
 The role of the character was voiced by Mark Hamill.

 The Joker appears in the animated series " Super Power Team: Guardians of the Galaxy"released in 1985 - 1986.
 The role of the character was voiced by Frank Welker.

-The Joker appears in the animated series " The New Adventures of Batman", which was released in the period 1997 - 1999.
+The Joker appears in the animated series " New Batman Adventures", which was published between 1997 and 1999.
 The role of the character was voiced by Mark Hamill.

-The Joker is mentioned in the animated series " Batman of the future", which was released in the period 1999 - 2001.
-He does not personally appear in the cartoon, but there are references to it.
+The Joker is mentioned in the animated series" Batman of the Future", which was published between 1999 and 2001.
+He himself does not personally appear in the cartoon, but there are references to him.

-The Joker appears in the animated series " static shock", voiced the role of the character.
-He appeared in an episode called "Major League", in which the Joker wants to destroy a young superhero named Static Shock.
+The Joker appears in the animated series " Static shock", he voiced the role of the character.
+He appeared in the episode entitled "Major League", in which the Joker wants to destroy a young superhero named Static Shock.

-The Joker appears in the animated series " Batman"coming out in the period 2004 - 2008.
+The Joker appears in the animated series " Batman"published between 2004 and 2008.
 The character was voiced by Kevin Michael Richardson.

 The Joker appears in the animated series " Young Justice", voiced by Brent Spiner.
-He appears as a member League H justice, together with Count Vertigo , Black Adam , Atomic Skull , I'm worm Ivy , Ultra-Humanoid and Wotan .
-They used a combination of poison Cobras and Poison Joker in Mystique getting radioactive enhanced plants to attack largest cities in the world.
-The Joker was given the task of controlling the plants when "Justice League" started a fight with them.
+He appears as a member League N justice, together with Count Vertigo, Black Adam, A languid Skull, I'm a dove Ivy, Ultra-Humanoid and Wotan.
+They used a combination of poison Cobra and Joker's poison in mysticism having received radioactively enhanced plants for attack largest cities in the world.
+The Joker was given the task of controlling plants when "Justice League" started a fight with them.

 Animated films

-The Joker appears in Batman Beyond: Return of the Joker The character is voiced by Mark Hamill.
+The Joker appears in " Batman Beyond: Return of the Joker" The character is voiced by Mark Hamill.
 He mysteriously returns to Gotham.
-Flashbacks show that the Joker kidnapped and tortured Tim Drake, driving Robin insane; Drake kills the Joker during his insanity, but the chip implanted in Tim's neck possesses a replica the Joker's mind and DNA, allowing him to gradually take over Drake's body and transform him into a duplicate of the Joker.
+In flashbacks, the Joker is shown to have kidnapped and tortured Tim Drake, driving Robin to madness; Drake kills the Joker during his madness, but the chip implanted in Tim's neck possesses a copy the Joker's mind and DNA, allowing him to gradually take over Drake's body and transform him into a duplicate of the Joker.

-The Joker appears in Batman vs Dracula" Released in 2005, voiced by Kevin Michael Richardson.
-The Joker escapes Arkham Asylum and unwittingly becomes a vampire under the control of Count Dracula.
-Batman manages to capture him, after which, he brings him to the Batcave, where he cures the Joker of his bloodlust.
+The Joker appears in " Batman vs Dracula" released in 2005, he is voiced by Kevin Michael Richardson.
+The Joker escapes from Arkham Asylum and unwittingly becomes a vampire under the control of Count Dracula.
+Batman manages to catch him, after which he brings him to the Batcave, where he cures the Joker of his bloodthirstiness.

-The Joker appears in Batman: Under the Red Hood"released in 2010.
+The Joker appears in " Batman: Under the Red Hood" released in 2010.
 The character was voiced by John DiMaggio.
-According to the film, he was once an early version of the Red Hood (as several people used a pseudonym).
-Hired by Ra" with al Ghul to distract Batman from terrorists planning to destroy the world economy in exchange for a small state, the Joker lures the Dynamic Duo to Sarajevo, Bosnia, where he beats Jason Todd with a crowbar and leaves Robin in the hope that he will be killed by a bomb blast.
+According to the film, he was once an early version of the Red Hood (as several people used the alias).
+Recruited by Ra's al Ghul to distract Batman from terrorists planning to destroy the world economy in exchange for a small condition, the Joker lures the Dynamic Duo to Sarajevo, Bosnia, where he beats Jason Todd with a crowbar and leaves Robin in the hope that he will be killed by a bomb.

-The Joker appears in Batman: The Dark Knight Returns.
+The Joker appears in " Batman: The Dark Knight Returns.
 Part 1" And " Batman: The Dark Knight Returns.
-Part 2", the role of the character was voiced by Michael Emerson.
-The Joker falls into catatonia and is in Arkham Asylum, after Batman retires, and with the return Dark Knight ten years later (at the end of the first part), the Joker comes to his senses.
-During the events of the second part of the film, the Joker will deceive his doctor and get on television.
-While at the studio, he pulls off his gruesome plan, which kills a lot of people (with the help of his signature gas) and goes to the local amusement park.
-IN final scene, the Joker manages to inflict multiple stab wounds on Batman and ends up snapping his neck, which had already been injured.
+Part 2", voiced by Michael Emerson.
+The Joker becomes catatonic and is confined to Arkham Asylum after Batman retires, and welcome back Dark Knight ten years later (at the end of the first part), the Joker comes to his senses.
+During the events of the second part of the film, the Joker deceives his doctor and ends up on television.
+While at the studio, he carries out his terrible plan, during which many people die (with the help of his signature gas) and goes to the local amusement park.
+IN final scene, The Joker manages to stab Batman multiple times and ends up breaking his neck, which was already damaged.

-The Joker appears in Batman: Assault on Arkham" Released in 2014.
-The role of the character is voiced by Troy Baker.
-The Joker is in Arkham Asylum, but before getting there, he hid a bomb in Gotham that Batman is trying to find.
+The Joker appears in " Batman: Assault on Arkham" released in 2014.
+The character is voiced by Troy Baker.
+The Joker is in Arkham Asylum, but before he got there, he hid a bomb in Gotham, which Batman is trying to find.

-The Joker appears in Batman: The Masked Knights Return.
+The Joker appears in Batman: Return of the Masked Knights.

-The Joker appears in The Lego Batman Movie, released in 2017, voiced by Zach Galifianakis.
+The Joker appears in The LEGO Movie: Batman, which was released in 2017, voiced by Zach Galifianakis.

 Series

-The Joker appears in the television series " Batman"Coming out in the period 1966 - 1968, the role of the character was played by Cesar Romero.
-Romero refused to shave his mustache for the role, and their outline is noticeable despite the makeup.
+The Joker appears in the television series " Batman", released between 1966 and 1968, the role of the character was played by Cesar Romero.
+Romero refused to shave his mustache for the role, and its outline is noticeable despite the makeup.

-The Joker appears in the television series Birds of Prey, portrayed by Roger Stonebarner and voiced by Mark Hamill.
-The Joker appears in the first episode in which he has a small role.
+The Joker appears in the television series Birds of Prey, played by Roger Stonebarner and voiced by Mark Hamill.
+The Joker appears in the first episode, in which he has a small role.

-The Joker appears in the television series Gotham, portrayed by Cameron Monaghan.
+The Joker appears in the television series Gotham, played by Cameron Monaghan.

 Movies

-The Joker appears in Batman", which was released in 1989, the role of the character was played by actor Jack Nicholson, and Hugo Bleek played the role of the Joker in a flashback .
-In the film, the Joker is originally Jack Napier, who is the right-hand man of mob boss Carl Grissom (Jack Palance), who is disfigured in a run-in with Batman (Michael Keaton) at a chemical factory.
-After being shot in the face, Napier falls into a vat of chemical waste,as a result, he gets green hair, chalk-white skin, and bright red lips.
-Due to a failed plastic surgery attempt on his face, he is left with scars that give the appearance of a permanent smile.
-Driven into absolute madness by the reflection of himself he sees, the Joker kills Grissom and becomes the new head of his syndicate and launches a new crime wave designed to outdo Batman, who he thinks is getting too much press.
-During the final battle between Batman and the Joker, they discover each other's equality and realize that they "made each other".
+The Joker appears in " Batman", which was released in 1989, the character was played by actor Jack Nicholson, and Hugo Blick played the role of the Joker in flashbacks .
+In the film, the Joker is originally Jack Napier, who is the right-hand man of mob boss Carl Grissom (Jack Palance), who is disfigured in a confrontation with Batman (Michael Keaton) at a chemical factory.
+After being shot in the face, Napier falls into a vat of chemical waste.as a result, he gains green hair, chalk-white skin and bright red lips.
+Due to a failed attempt at plastic surgery on his face, he is left with scars that give the appearance of a permanent smile.
+Driven into absolute madness by seeing a reflection of himself, the Joker kills Grissom, becoming the new head of his syndicate and launching a new crime wave designed to outdo Batman, who he feels is receiving too much attention from the press.
+During Batman and the Joker's final battle, they discover each other's equality and realize that they "made each other."

-Jack Napier appears in the movie " Batman forever which was released in 1995 and was portrayed by David Y. Hodges.
+Jack Napier appears in the film " Batman Forever", which was released in 1995, the character was played by David Y. Hodges.
 Napier appears in a flashback.

-The Joker appears in the movie The Dark Knight", which was released in 2008, the role of the character was played by Heath Ledger.
+The Joker appears in the film " The Dark Knight", which was released in 2008, the character was played by Heath Ledger.
 At the beginning of the film, the Joker appears as a bank robber, after which he was hired by the Gotham City crime families to kill Batman (Christian Bale).
-He threatens to kill every day until Batman will not reveal his secret identity.
+He threatens to kill every day until Batman won't reveal his secret identity.

-The Joker appears in the movie Suicide Squad, portrayed by Jared Leto.
+The Joker appears in the film Suicide Squad, played by Jared Leto.

 Games